mikeroyal/Self-Hosting-Guide/README.md

 [Plex media server](https://www.plex.tv/) is a application that gives you the power to add, access and share all the entertainment that matters to you, on almost any device.
 With 50,000+ on demand titles and hundreds of channels of live TV, plus your own personal media collection, using one powerful app.

 [Tautulli](https://tautulli.com/) is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics.

+[Prometheus Exporter for Plex](https://github.com/jsclayton/prometheus-plex-exporter) is an expose library playback, storage, and host metrics in a Prometheus format.

 [Infuse](https://firecore.com/) is a Video Player for iOS, Apple TV, and Mac.
 It plays every video file ever created to avoid wasting hours converting and transcoding files.